Clicky Skip to Content

 Some groups of bytes

-This might be a lot to process, but do keep in mind that most laptops and computers have processing capacities and storage in either gigabyte or, in very rare cases, terabytes.
+This might be a lot to process, but remember that most laptops and computers have processing capacities and storage in either gigabytes or, in rare cases, terabytes.
 Anything above terabytes is for major processing devices, such as the ones used by Google.

 So, bytes are the basic units for processing and memory.
-However, you may be surprised to learn that your internet speed is measured in bits per second.
+However, you may be surprised that your internet speed is measured in bits per second.

 Why is this?